 However, despite the huge reach, Google Ads does offer a bigger potential audience size.
 Your Facebook Ads targeting is, of course, limited to users of these platforms.
 Paid search however can incorporate search results and the huge selection of websites on the Google Display Network.

-Of course, Facebook Ads and Google Ads have their own pros and cons, which is often why marketers use both.
+Facebook Ads and Google Ads also have their own pros and cons, which is often why marketers use both.

 Maximising your Facebook ad traffic quality

 Making sure your ads target only genuine Facebook traffic, instead of bots or fake accounts, can be a headache for marketers.